SciLifeLab Science Summit 2023

 Genomics of Biodiversity and Evolution

-We invite you to Stockholm and Aula Magna (no Zoom link will be provided) for a full-day conference program with ample time for discussions, mingling, and networking.
+We invite you to Stockholm and Aula Magna for a full-day conference program with ample time for discussions, mingling, and networking.

 Poster session, Flash Talk & Best Poster Award